-Let us prove that the introduced notions of Clifford channels are equivalent.
-Similar characterisation is well known for bosonic Gaussian channels \cite{Giedke_2002, Caruso_2008, Caruso_2011, Weedbrook_2012}.
+Let us prove that some of the introduced notions are equivalent.
+Similar characterization is well known for bosonic Gaussian channels \cite{Giedke_2002, Caruso_2008, Caruso_2011, Weedbrook_2012}.
 Here we use the notion of completely stabilizer preserving channels, but in Section~\ref{sec:stabilizer_preserving} we prove that the usual stabilizer preserving property suffices.

 Let us start by characterising unitary channels.

 \begin{theorem}[Unitary Clifford channels] Let $\Phi : \TrClass(\Hil_A) \to \TrClass(\Hil_A)$ be a channel.
 The following statements are equivalent: \begin{enumerate} \item The channel $\Phi$ is completely pure stabilizer preserving. \item The Choi state $\sigma$ is maximally entangled and pure stabilizer. \item The channel $\Phi$ may be realised by a unitary stabilizer circuit. \end{enumerate} \end{theorem}